 a) For technical reasons in the production process, CHRISTIANSEN PRINT shall be entitled to make over/under deliveries of a maximum of 10% of the ordered print run.
 The quantity actually delivered shall be invoiced.

-b) Delivery dates and deadlines shall be extended reasonably in the event of force majeure and unforeseeable disturbances occurring after the signing of the contract which are beyond CHRISTIANSEN PRINT’s control (including but not limited to natural disasters, operational breakdowns, strikes, lock-outs, unforeseen and significant traffic stoppages).
+b) Delivery dates and deadlines shall be extended reasonably in the event of force majeure and unforeseeable disturbances occurring after the signing of the contract which are beyond CHRISTIANSEN PRINT’s control (including but not limited to natural disasters, pandemics, wars, operational breakdowns, strikes, lock-outs, unforeseen and significant traffic stoppages).
 This shall also apply, if these circumstances occur at the place of CHRISTIANSEN PRINT’s suppliers’ place of business or their subcontractors.

 If the delivery period is extended due to a circumstance described in Clause 4b) or if CHRISTIANSEN PRINT is entitled to refuse the performance due to circumstances described in Clause 4b) and/or if CHRISTIANSEN PRINT or the customer is entitled, due to these circumstances, to withdraw from the contract, then the customer cannot derive any compensation claims from this.

 5. For each delivery of goods supplied on pallets, the customer shall return the loading units to CHRISTIANSEN PRINT or its logistics provider in the same manner and quality as it received them.
 CHRISTIANSEN PRINT keeps a palette account for each customer of the palettes it owns or which are owned by the commissioned service provider.